fastapi/sqlmodel/docs/tutorial/fastapi/tests.md

 ## Memory Database

-Now we are not using the production database, instead we use a **new testing database** with the `testing.db` file, which is great.
+Now we are not using the production database.
+Instead, we use a **new testing database** with the `testing.db` file, which is great.

 But SQLite also supports having an **in memory** database.
 This means that all the database is only in memory, and it is never saved in a file on disk.